Design and characterization of the POKERINO prototype for the POKER/NA64 experiment at CERN: Materials and Methods

 \subsection{Laboratory characterization setup}

 To characterize the main properties of the \texttt{PKR-CAL-SiPM} device, we implemented a dedicated setup based on a full PKR-CAL single-channel assembly, with the photosensor coupled to a PbWO$_4$ crystal.
 We measured the sensor response to light pulses generated by a very fast pulsed laser (Hamamatsu PLP-10, 440 nm) under different intensity and frequency conditions.
 The typical duration of each laser pulse is approximately 70 ps.
 A picture of the setup is shown in Fig.~\ref{fig:setup}.
 The light from the laser was transported with an optical fiber to a passive 50/50 splitter.
 One of the outputs was connected to a power meter (Newport M 2930 C, with $\pm 2\%$ accuracy) to monitor the laser stability.
 The second splitter output was coupled to an optical fibre, with the other end inserted inside the hole of the \texttt{PKR-CAL-SiPM}.
 The \texttt{PKR-CAL-SiPM} was attached to the PbWO$_4$ crystal using an optical gel, with a reflective VM2000 leaflet glued on the opposite face to maximize the reflection of the laser light.
 This setup ensured that the light spot from the laser, after reflecting on the opposite face the crystal, was uniformly illuminating the sensor surface.
 To ensure thermal stability, the crystal assembly was inserted in a aluminium enclosure, soldered to a cooling pipe connected to an external chiller.
 The sensor was connected to a POKER amplifier, whose signal was acquired using a digital oscilloscope, triggered by the laser controller synchronization signal.
 For each data-taking run, the amplitude of the \texttt{PKR-CAL-SiPM} pulses was computed online via the oscilloscope, and the average value and RMS of the corresponding distributions were recorded.
+This setup was mostly used during the early R$\&$D phase to characterize individually the detector components.
+It was used to cross-check the high-frequency behaviour of the \texttt{PKR-CAL-SiPM}, discussed later in Seq.~\ref{sec:high_frec}.